hkonitzer/express-simplemongodbview/README.md

 # Express-SimpleMongoDBView

 Simple Collection Viewer for MongoDB.
-Desigend for users without knowledge about internals.
+Designed for users without knowledge about internals.
+Can also export an collection as CSV file.
 Use [SMOG](https://github.com/wearefractal/smog) or [Mongo-Express](https://github.com/andzdroid/mongo-express) if you need a (full featured) MongoDB client.

+## Features

+### View

+not implented yet

+### Export

+Exports an collection as CSV file

 ## License